 On Saturday, November 12, JFK University honored Kathleen Kennedy Townsend, Maryland’s first woman lieutenant governor and former U.S. deputy assistant attorney general, with the Kennedy Laureate Award for her longstanding advocacy of education and community service.

-The Kennedy Laureate Dinner, which was held at Blackhawk Auto Museum in Danville, Calif., raised $200,000 in scholarship support and an additional $100,000 in matching support funds for the Undergraduate Success Center.
+The Kennedy Laureate Dinner, which was held at Blackhawk Auto Museum in Danville, California, raised $200,000 in scholarship support and an additional $100,000 in matching support funds for the Undergraduate Success Center.
 The Center offers dedicated services and resources to support Hispanic/Latino students and other students and from underserved communities.

 On Tuesday, November 15, JFK University’s Sanford Institute of Philanthropy partnered with the Tesoro Foundation to host philanthropist and entrepreneur T. Denny Sanford as a keynote speaker at a symposium titled, “Building Outrageously Successful Nonprofit Organizations.”
 The symposium, held at the Concord Hilton, hosted over 300 attendees from 200 Bay Area nonprofits.